sourcegraph/about/company/remote/index.md

 Sourcegraph is an all-remote company, which means:

-- All teammates work remotely.
+- All teammates work remotely.*
-- Sourcegraph does not have any offices.
+- Sourcegraph does not have any offices.*
 - We work asynchronously across time zones and continents.

 - [Tips for working remotely](tips.md)

+<small>* Except for a small office in San Francisco used to provide a mailing address, for corporate filings, and as legally required.</small>

 ## Transition to all-remote